14 Toxic Plants for Chickens To Avoid

 2. Azalea

 These deciduous shrubs are popular in landscapes across the U.S. thanks to their waxy green leaves and colorful flowers.
-Although azaleas are beautiful, all parts of the plants are also highly toxic and can cause digestive upset, weakness, loss of coordination and cardiac damage.
+Although azaleas are beautiful, all parts of the plant are on the highly toxic plants for chickens list and can cause digestive upset, weakness, loss of coordination and cardiac damage.
 To keep flocks safe, house them away from azaleas or dig up the shrubs and relocate them out of the birds’ reach.

 Also Read: Avoid Giving These Toxic Foods To Your Chickens